Shaq–Kobe feud: 2000–2001

 Magic Johnson later noticed a change in O'Neal: "Shaq is saying 'It's me.
 I'm the one who has to get into shape, I'm the one who has to be ready for the second half run.
 I'm the one who has to close the middle down like I did last year.' ...
 He's not blaming everybody else."
 Fisher returned on March 13, upgrading the team's defense.
 The Lakers won their last eight games to finish the regular season with 56 wins.
 O'Neal averaged 33.7 points over the final 11 games.
 Bryant, upon returning from an injury, was willing to build off of O'Neal now that the center was in shape and playing defense.
-Bryant would play unselfishly in the playoffs.
+Bryant played unselfishly in the playoffs.
 O'Neal referred to Bryant as "[his] idol" and "the best player in the league, by far" following a victory in Game 1 of that year's Western Conference Finals.
-The Lakers won the championship after a then-historic 15-1 postseason record.
+The Lakers won the championship after a then-historic 15–1 postseason record.
 After the lone loss, which was in the opening game of the NBA Finals against the Philadelphia 76ers, Jackson criticized O'Neal for his lack of defense.
 Before the following game, Lakers coach Phil Jackson growled at O'Neal, "Don't be afraid to block a shot!" after O'Neal failed to block a shot in Game 1.
 O'Neal finished Game 2 with 28 points, 20 rebounds, 9 assists and 8 blocks.

 2001–2002

-Not much was made public about the feud in the 2001-02 season as the team was set back by injuries, personal tragedies, and national news.
+Not much was made public about the feud in the 2001–02 season as the team was set back by injuries, personal tragedies, and national news.
 O'Neal missed training camp due to surgery on an arthritic toe.
 He chose not to undergo a more involved surgery that would have kept him out of action for a longer period of time.
 Still, his toe bothered him throughout the season.
 Jackson also missed most of camp due to the death of his 94-year-old mother, and Bryant returned to Philadelphia to bury his grandfather.
 Combined with the September 11 attacks on the World Trade Center, O'Neal said it would be hard for basketball players to be divided by pettiness.

-Despite the rocky season, the Lakers won their third consecutive championship, defeating the New Jersey Nets by a 4–0 margin.
+Despite the rocky season, the Lakers won their third consecutive championship, defeating the New Jersey Nets in the Finals by a 4–0 margin.
 It was the Lakers' first championship sweep in their history, and O'Neal won his third consecutive NBA Finals MVP.
 Bryant and O'Neal were complimentary of each other afterwards.